 The Law Library's fax machine may be used to send or receive faxes.
 The charge to send is $1 per page and to receive is 25 cents per page.

-Photocopies and black and white computer print-outs are 25 cents per print.
+Black/White photocopies and computer print-outs are 25 cents per print.
 Color computer printouts are 50 cents per print.
 Cash or check are only accepted.

 A TV and a DVD/VCR are available to attorneys for check-out to the individual court rooms.
 Attorneys in need of this equipment are asked to call in advance to reserve them.